black0017/MedicalZooPytorch/README.md

 ![Alt text](./figs/a3.png?raw=true "Slice viz")

 ## Virtual env
 This command should get you working.
-Better Documentation after summer holidays :)
+Better Documentation in the master branch.
 ```
 pip install torch numpy nibabel
 ```